WHAT HAPPENS WHEN I AM LAID OFF? Understanding the redundancy payment options is an important starting point

 What is Statutory Redundancy Payment?

 This is a lump sum payment which is based on your pay.
-Eligible staff members receive two weeks’ pay for every year of service (over the age of 16) along with an additional week’s pay.
-If you have been working for the company for four years, you should receive five weeks’ salary.
+Eligible staff members receive two weeks’ pay for every year of service along with an additional week’s pay.
 This payment has a maximum earnings limit of €600 per week.
+Using the example from the MyWelfare calculator, here is the breakout of how a payment is calculated.

 What are Ex-Gratia Redundancy Payments?